 With enough kids to have his own basketball team (almost), Chris has a great “dad” manner that clients and staff alike respond to.
 Like all the best dads, he approaches life and career with honesty, integrity and commitment.
 A natural networker, Chris meets so many people in airports who connect him to potential projects that we’re considering installing a satellite desk for him at D/FW Airport.

-Leading Norris Design’s Texas offices, Chris has a collaborative approach from concept to design development through final construction, creating landscape spaces that are both thoughtful and functional.
+A total team player, Chris has a collaborative approach from concept to design development through final construction, creating landscape spaces that are both thoughtful and functional.

 A Kansas City native who relocated to Austin in early 2016, Joe loves barbecue so much he owned and operated Woodyard BBQ, featured on the Food Network.
 He’s energized by a drive to learn something new with each new effort and make the most of every opportunity that a project presents.
 Since he made the move, he’s learned to spend every possible moment outdoors with his three sons – and that breakfast tacos aren’t just for breakfast.